cancervariants/metakb/README.md

 exit
 ```

+You will also need to add this to your Virtual file shares in Docker Desktop.
+To do this:

+1. Open Docker Desktop
+2. Go to Settings
+3. Go to Resources
+4. Scroll down to Virtual file shares
+5. Click the + button to add a new one
+6. Paste `/usr/local/share/seqrepo`
+7. Click Apply

 ##### Virtual environment

 You'll want to work in a virtual environment.
 To set that up, run the following from the root of this project: